 By Michael J. Ash, Esq., CRE

-MICHAEL J. ASH, Esq., CRE, is a partner with Decotiis, Fitzpatrick, & Cole, LLP.
+MICHAEL J. ASH, Esq., CRE, is partner with Carlin & Ward.
 He can be reached at firstname.lastname@example.org.